AineiasStymphalios/Mediterranean_Sea.py/README.md

     - Swaps / removes ahistoric resources
     - Region specific bonus placement
 - River generator based on that of Tectonics.py
-  - Generates more realistic rivers
-  - More control over river frequency
   - Features river deletion / reduction regions (used to reduce rivers in Sahara desert)
   - Custom north-flowing river generator (used for Nile river)
 - Two tile coasts (expandCoastToTwoTiles)